-In the segment below, we consider the different ingredients inside each of the vaccines and learn which componenent scientists feel may be responsible for some of the allergy.
+In the segment below, we consider the different ingredients inside each of the vaccines and learn which competent scientists feel may be responsible for some of the allergies.

 One dose (0.3ml) of the Pfizer-BioNTech COVID-19 Vaccine includes the following ingredients: mRNA, lipids ((4-hydroxybutyl)azanediyl) bis(hexane- 6,1-diyl)bis(2-hexyldecanoate), 2 [(polyethyleneglycol)-2000]-N,N- ditetradecylacetamide, 1,2-Distearoyl-sn- glycero-3-phosphocholine, and cholesterol), potassium chloride, monobasic potassium phosphate, sodium chloride, dibasic sodium phosphate dihydrate, and sucrose.

-It is this last component that may be responsble for allergic reactions.
+It is this last component that may be responsible for allergic reactions.
 In their research, scientists observe allergic reactions to polyethylene glycol (PEG) and polysorbate in other conditions.

 The Moderna COVID-19 Vaccine contains the following ingredients: messenger Ribonucleic Acid (mRNA), lipids (SM-102, Polyethylene Glycol [PEG] 2000, Dimyristoyl Glycerol [DMG], cholesterol, and 1,2-distearoyl-sn- glycerol-3-phosphocholine [DSP C]), tromethamine, tromethamine hydrochloride, acetic acid, sodium acetate, and sucrose.

-Instead synthetic mRNA is mixed with fat cells, acid, salts, sugar and the chemical called PEG (Polyethylene glycol).
+Instead, it has a mixture of synthetic mRNA with fat cells, acid, salts, sugar and the chemical called PEG (Polyethylene glycol).

 One dose (0.5 ml) of the Oxford vaccine contains: Chimpanzee adenovirus vector encoding the SARS CoV 2 Spike glycoprotein (produced in genetically modified human embryonic kidney (HEK) 293 cells), L-histidine, L-histidine hydrochloride monohydrate, magnesium chloride hexahydrate, polysorbate 80, ethanol, sucrose, sodium chloride, disodium edetate dihydrate water for injections.

 The vaccine does not contain egg or yeast cells and latex.
-It contains genetically modified organisms (GMOs) with weakened Chimpanzee Adenovirus, Polysorbate 80 which is similar to PEG (Polyethylene glycol); but so far no anaphylactic reactions have been reported.
+It contains genetically modified organisms (GMOs) with weak Chimpanzee Adenovirus, Polysorbate 80, which is similar to PEG (Polyethylene glycol).

 You have probably noticed that many cosmetics and personal care products you use have different types of PEGs among the ingredients.